• Skip to primary navigation

 Pinawa Dam Provincial Park

 About an hour and a half drive east of Winnipeg, Pinawa Dam Provincial Park is a terrific choice for a day trip.
 Pack a picnic and some sunscreen and spend the day wandering along the Winnipeg River, taking in the sights of the huge dam and rushing waters.
-The first hydro-electric generating system in the province, the dam shut down in 1951.
+The first hydroelectric generating system in the province, the dam shut down in 1951.
 Today, it makes for a great backdrop to the available hiking trails and picnic areas.
 There’s also excellent fishing in the area, and you can expect to find walleye, northern pike, catfish, and smallmouth bass.

-Don’t miss the nearby attractions to the park, including the Pinawa Suspension Bridge and the opportunity to go tubing on the Pinawa Channel.
+Don’t miss the nearby attractions of the park, including the Pinawa Suspension Bridge and the opportunity to go tubing on the Pinawa Channel.
 All in all, a trip to Pinawa is perfect for a family’s day out… we promise that kids and adults alike will find something to love in the park!

 Hecla-Grindstone Provincial Park